ArctosDB/documentation-wiki/_documentation/parts.markdown

 # Specimen Parts

-Parts are physical entities, in contrast to[Cataloged Items](/documentation/catalog/) (an abstract entity) or binary objects (such as Images).
-One or many parts may comprise a Cataloged Item, and parts may be defined as the minimal units for which [storage location](/documentation/container/), usage, and condition are tracked. (*"Parts are things to which you can stick barcodes."*) In many collections, parts are nearly always "whole organisms" but in others, such as vertebrate paleontology, the variety of parts is huge.
+Parts are physical entities, in contrast to [Cataloged Items](/documentation/catalog) (an abstract entity) or binary objects (such as Images).
+One or many parts may comprise a Cataloged Item, and parts may be defined as the minimal units for which [storage location](/documentation/container), usage, and condition are tracked. (*"Parts are things to which you can stick barcodes."*) In many collections, parts are nearly always "whole organisms" but in others, such as vertebrate paleontology, the variety of parts is huge.

 Embryos and parasites may be treated parts of the host organism.
 Ideally, embryos should be treated as separate cataloged items because they may have, or they may acquire, attributes distinct from those of their mothers.
 Nevertheless it is often practical to consider them as parts of the mother until such time as they do acquire separate attributes.
 Similarly, parasites have been recorded as parts of their hosts until such time as they might be worked into a separate parasite collection.

 ## Part Names